When to Change Your Timing Belt or Chain

 4. Check for Oil Leaks

 A timing belt is often housed within an engine cover, and oil leaks may occur from wear and tear of the seals.
 If you notice oil pooling in the vehicle’s vicinity, inspect the timing belt area, as this could indicate another issue.
-It’s important to get your vehicle inspected promptly, as oil can cause a timing belt to deteriorate faster.
+It’s important to get your vehicle inspected promptly.
+Oil can cause a timing belt to deteriorate faster.

 5. Inspect for Wear and Tear

 If you can access your timing belt (generally more accessible on vehicles with belts than those with chains), inspect it for cracks, fraying, or wear.
 Any visible damage means it’s time for a replacement.
-Timing chains may require more in-depth inspection, including checking the tensioner and guides for proper function.
+Timing chains may require more in-depth inspection.
+This includes checking the tensioner and guides for proper function.

 6. Consider Driving Conditions